 - 118 mg Sodium (5% DV)

 - 7.7 mg Zinc (52% DV)

 - 45 mcg Selenium (64% DV)

-- Grass fed beef cooks approximately 30% faster than grain fed so using a thermometer should be a priority.
+- Grass-fed beef cooks approximately 30% faster than grain-fed cuts, so use a meat thermometer to prevent overcooking.

 - Always use tongs over a fork when tossing the beef over.

-- Make sure to preheat grill, pan, or oven before cooking.
+- Make sure to preheat the grill, pan, or oven before cooking.

-- Don’t use a microwave to thaw out grass fed beef.
-Thaw it in the refrigerator and let it sit at room temperature for 30 minutes max.
+- Don’t use a microwave to thaw out grass-fed beef.
+Thaw it in the refrigerator and let it sit at room temperature for 30 minutes.

 - Because grass-fed beef is low in fat, be sure to coat it with avocado oil or olive oil to make sure it doesn’t dry out.